maccman/segment-hooks/README.md

 ![Segment](https://cloud.githubusercontent.com/assets/2142/17839081/4a88c83c-6792-11e6-8fb4-875c1022a89b.png)

-Configure the endpoint to be `https://your-app.herokuapp.com/events` - notice the `/events` trailing prefix.
+Configure the endpoint to be `https://your-app.herokuapp.com/events` - notice the `/events` trailing path.

 That's it - you're all setup!

 ## Authentication

 Clearly this app is best concealed behind a authentication layer.
-Segment Hooks comes with out the box support for Google Apps auth (but it's fairly straightorward to add others).
+Segment Hooks comes with out the box support for Google Apps auth (and it's fairly straightorward to add alternatives).
 You'll need to set the following env vars:

     GOOGLE_CALLBACK: your-app.herokuapp.com
     GOOGLE_DOMAIN: your-google-apps-domain.com